rainer37/p2pwiki/Specs.md

   full title of the article they wish to view.
 Partly mitigated by having the article directory (but it could be out-of date, even if article creation is broadcast to all nodes -- some might be down during the broadcast).
+- The number of article replication is static as proportional to the MAX_NUMBER_OF_NODES that the system can support.
+However, the optimal number should be based on the current number of living nodes, and based on the nodes' "liveness" (average uptime).
+- All peers have equal permission to read/modify any articles.
+Malicious peers could be very distructive.
+May introduce the blacklist, or peer-reviews on large modification.

 ## _Questions_
-- Q: How will the web server get the IP addresses?
+- Q1: How will the web server get the IP addresses?
-- A: _It will know the address of the node sending the health report (and possibly the cached IP address in the status file)._
+- A1: _It will know the address of the node sending the health report (and possibly the cached IP address in the status file)._

-- Q: How will the app get the IP addresses?
+- Q2: How will the app get the IP addresses?
-- A: _Request it during `init` operation._
+- A2: _Request it during `init` operation._

-- Q: Are IP addresses going to be sufficient identifiers (i.e. if we want to blacklist apps that make bad changes to articles then we will need to include some identifying information with the articles about who modified it -- IP addresses change)
+- Q3: Are IP addresses going to be sufficient identifiers (i.e. if we want to blacklist apps that make bad changes to articles then we will need to include some identifying information with the articles about who modified it -- IP addresses change)
+- A3: Adding MAC address may relief the problem.

-- Q: Is the server smart enough to make sure it doesn't tell every new app to join to the same peer?
+- Q4: Is the server smart enough to make sure it doesn't tell every new app to join to the same peer?
+- A4:

-- Q: Could the server provide some health information about the p2p network?
+- Q5: Could the server provide some health information about the p2p network?
-- A: _Nodes can send their health report periodically._
+- A5: _Nodes can send their health report periodically._

-- Q: Could some nodes become blacklisted?
+- Q6: Could some nodes become blacklisted?
 (This information could be stored on the server and made available to apps that at as hosts when a new app joins)
+- A6: If using IP as the only identifier, this blacklist is not so useful, and could be misleading.

-- Q: The server is now a single point of failure (although operation of the existing peers should NOT be affected by its failure)
+- Q7: The server is now a single point of failure (although operation of the existing peers should NOT be affected by its failure)
+- A7: A more robust server can be used.

-- Q: Choosing values for Chord parameters (how often to run stabilize, fix, etc.; the length of successor list; number of finger table entries; etc.) (**all** params for chord/the app need to be listed)
+- Q8: Choosing values for Chord parameters (how often to run stabilize, fix, etc.; the length of successor list; number of finger table entries; etc.) (**all** params for chord/the app need to be listed)
+- A8: